 - Are there any other areas of NSTX-U, not yet identified, that might have been compromised by the fault, or be subject to similar defects?
-Are there any other similar weaknesses in the NSTX-U design or assembly that could lead to future difficulties? - Committee members: Joel Hosea (chair), Robert Ellis, Nevell Greenough, Dennis Mueller
+Are there any other similar weaknesses in the NSTX-U design or assembly that could lead to future difficulties? - Committee members: Robert Ellis,